Olfactic communication: History

-Person perception
+Personal perception

-The attributions we make through the olfactic channel have implications for our moral understandings of ourselves and others, along with the judgments and evaluations we make about identity, social class, status, sex, race, gender and ethnic relationships.
+The attributions humans make through the olfactic channel have implications for their moral understanding of themselves and others and for the judgments and evaluations they make in identifying social class, status, sex, race, gender and ethnicity in their relationships.
+In humans, smell, inherent or applied, can affect acceptance of others, and places of business may be scented to encourage comfort or promote productivity.